 “Someone asked me why other anthropologists and I were not studying small-scale societies, such as the Trobriand Islands or Samoa,” Simon noted.
 “My response: ‘Why didn’t [they] think a business culture was a small-scale community?'”

-"Someone asked me why other anthropologists and I were not studying small-scale societies, such as the Trobriand Islands or Samoa.
-My response: why didn't he think a business culture was a small-scale community?"
-Simon said.
-"The rituals were similar.
-The symbols are necessary.
-The 'way we do things' is very clear, and if they just watched how a new hire was onboarded, they could see those cultural norms articulated clearly in everything from the policies and procedures to the equivalent of hazing a new hire."
+Simon explained that businesses, like small-scale societies, have rituals, symbols and traditional ways of doing things.
+“If [someone] just watched how a new hire was onboarded, they could see those cultural norms articulated clearly in everything from the policies and procedures to the equivalent of hazing a new hire,” Simon said.